 – We use the cellar to keep food cool, which works well with most things.
 Dairy products keep a couple days at best.
 You are welcome to bring your own cooler with ice.

 – Water for drinking and doing dishes is hand pumped and carried to the Hostel building.

-coil in a plant-based compost pile.
+– The shower house is closed in, but open to the sky.
+The shower has hot running water, heated through a coil in a plant-based compost pile.
 We use a 2 gallon watering can as a shower head.
 It’s deluxe!
 Check out the video!